 Unfinished wood presents a unique challenge as it lacks the protective layer of a finish.
 Here’s how to approach water stains on unfinished wood:

-Method | Description | Cost |
+| Method | Description | Cost |

-Vinegar and Salt Paste | Create a paste using white vinegar and table salt.
-Apply in a circular motion, wipe away residue with a damp rag. | White vinegar: ~$3, Table salt: ~$2 |
+| Vinegar and Salt Paste | Create a paste using white vinegar and table salt.
+Apply in circular motion, wipe residue with damp rag. | White vinegar: ~$3, Table salt: ~$2 |

-Toothpaste Power | Use non-gel toothpaste.
-Apply to a damp rag, rub stain in a circular motion, rinse with clean water. | ~$3 |
+| Toothpaste Power | Use non-gel toothpaste.
+Apply to damp rag, rub stain in circular motion, rinse with clean water. | ~$3 |

 Important Considerations